Streetcleaner: Release

-Streetcleaner was released on 19 November 1989 through Earache Records.
-In the United States, it was released the following year in December and was part of Earache's first push into the American market; it was deemed a success.
+Streetcleaner was released on 13 November 1989 through Earache Records.
+In the United States, it was released the following year on 7 December 1990 and was part of Earache's first push into the American market through a licensing deal with Combat Records; it was deemed a success.
 While the vinyl and cassette versions contained ten songs, the CD release included the Tiny Tears EP as a set of bonus tracks.
 In April 2010, Broadrick remastered the album and compiled seventy minutes of extra material for a double-disc reissue that was released later that year on 21 June.
 The bonus disc contained original unreleased mixes of songs from the Soundcheck sessions, live recordings from 1990, rehearsals and demos of some Tiny Tears songs that Broadrick believed revealed melodies that had been lost in the original mixing process.
 On all releases, the album's cover is a still frame of a hallucination scene from the 1980 Ken Russell film Altered States.